envoidia/ProjectCelosia/CODESTYLE.md

 # Codestyle
 This is mostly just written as a reminder for myself, since I doubt anyone but me will ever contribute to this

-It is strongly recommended to use [JetBrains Rider](https://www.jetbrains.com/rider/).
-It's only free for non-commercial use, but I can't imagine that anyone except me has any chance of making money off of this.
-Alternatively, you can use [VSCodium](https://vscodium.com/) or any other version of VSCode, optionally with the [ReSharper](https://www.jetbrains.com/resharper/) extension

 Make sure to enable the [.editorconfig](.editorconfig) file in your IDE.
 Your IDE's formatter and suggestions will automatically apply most of its rules

 ## Naming Convention